OffBeatHow To Calculate Your Short-Term Vacation Rental Cash Flow

 Short-term rentals are subject to seasonal fluctuations.

-Vacation rentals often accommodate travelers at a specific time of year—whether it is summer, winter, or any season in between.
+Vacation rentals often accommodate travelers at a specific time of year—whether in summer, winter, or any season.
 Rentals on the beach are likely to be in high demand during peak seasons, ranging from spring to summer.
-Mountain cabins are highly sought during colder seasons and are popular because of their proximity to ski resorts.
+Mountain cabins are highly sought after during colder seasons and are popular because of their proximity to ski resorts.

 So, your short-term rental should be associated with a busy season.
 However, there are always low seasons.
 This is where you will find one of the trickiest financial aspects of running a vacation rental property: vacancies.

-Expect your property to be vacant for a longer period of time during these seasons.
+Expect your property to be vacant for a longer period during these seasons.
 And ignoring such inconsistencies can harm your cash flow.
-So, you need to come up with strategies to still attract guests, such as offering lower prices or adding more inclusions to your services.
+So, you need to develop strategies to still attract guests, such as offering lower prices or adding more inclusions to your services.

 Peak season rates